Carrier Residential Sales Crater 38% in Q4 as Data-Center Orders Surge 400%

 Commercial shops should lock in equipment slots early.
 Lead times on 50-ton and larger rooftop units are running 14 to 20 weeks at several distributors, and data-center projects are vacuuming up specialized low-temperature chillers in particular.

-Gitlin said the company expects "mid-single-digit" overall revenue growth in 2026, weighted toward the second half.
+For 2026, Carrier guided to reported sales of about $22 billion with only flat-to-low-single-digit organic growth, and adjusted EPS of roughly $2.80 — a muted top line that reflects how much residential weakness offsets the commercial and data-center surge.
 Residential is the variable.
 If the A2L transition destocking resolves by summer and mortgage rates ease at all, the residential side has a lot of pent-up demand to release.

 For more on how the refrigerant transition is hitting the field, see our coverage of the EPA R-410A ban rollback under the AIM Act and the 2026 EPA refrigerant transition update.